Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Statistical Model

 \subsection{Caveats and Recommendations}

 Similar to the \citet{Brandt_2024} method, we have assumed we are able to estimate an initial guess for $\vec b$ and $\vec f$ from the data.
 In practice, this is much easier to do when the fluxes are substantially larger than the read noise and when using a fairly large number of pixels.
 We find that the linearized model is insensitive to the first guess parameters -- given enough iterations of the updates -- because the posterior distribution is unimodal.
-Our approach to define initializations for $\vec f$ and $\vec b$ is the following: \begin{enumerate} \item Estimate $f_p$ by taking the median of the read differences in pixel $p$ (i.e. a good estimate if the flux was constant in time, $\vec b = \vec 1$); \item Divide the count differences by this $f_p$ to get an estimate of $\vec b$ for each pixel; \item Take an inverse-variance weighted average of those per-pixel $\vec b$ estimates to define the starting guess $\vec b$, where the weights come from the read noise and observed count differences in each pixel at each read time; \item Rescale the $\vec b$ guess such that the maximum of this vector is exactly 1; \item Divide the observed counts by this starting guess $\vec b$ and take an inverse-variance weighted mean of the corrected count differences in each pixel to define a starting guess $\vec f$. \end{enumerate} To be consistent with physical expectations, we ensure that all the elements of $\vec f$ and $\vec b$ are positive at every step in the update process by replacing the updated best fit with 0 (or some very small non-zero threshold) if the current guess is negative.
+Our approach to define initializations for $\vec f$ and $\vec b$ is the following: \begin{enumerate} \item Estimate $f_p$ by taking the median of the read differences in pixel $p$ (i.e. a good estimate if the flux was constant in time, $\vec b = \vec 1$); \item Divide the count differences by this $f_p$ to get an estimate of $\vec b$ for each pixel; \item Take an inverse-variance weighted average of those per-pixel $\vec b$ estimates to define the starting guess $\vec b$, where the weights come from the read noise and observed count differences in each pixel at each read time; \item Rescale the $\vec b$ guess such that the maximum of this vector is exactly 1; \item Divide the observed counts by this starting guess $\vec b$ and take an inverse-variance weighted mean of the corrected count differences in each pixel to define a starting guess $\vec f$. \end{enumerate} To be consistent with physical expectations, we ensure that all the elements of $\vec f$ and $\vec b$ are positive at every step in the update process by replacing the updated best fit with 0 (or some very small non-zero threshold) if the current guess is negative. \bl{One could imagine working with log fluxes and log $\vec b$ elements or using more complicated prior distributions (e.g. truncated multivariate Gaussians) to ensure the posteriors always produce non-negative samples; however, these choices would break the posterior Gaussianity we rely on to perform computationally fast analyses.
+Future work could explore searching for relatively fast implementations using these non-negative constraints.}